Maharaja Sayajirao University of Baroda: Faculty of Education and Psychology

 The Department of Education was established in 1935, having formerly been a teacher training college.
 The department was originally named the Center of Advance Study in Education Baroda.

 Faculty of Science

 The old Baroda College founded in 1881 consisted of Arts and Science faculties.
 The Faculty of Science started its independent existence in March 1951 with Dr C.S.
 Patel as its first dean.
 The Old Building which houses the Faculty of Science was completed in about 1934 in the reign of Sayajirao Gaekwad III.
-It is conspicuous by its small copper dome and is flanked on the west by the building of Faculty of Education and Psychology and on the east by the majestic building of the Old Baroda College, now the Faculty of Arts.
+It is conspicuous by its small copper dome and is flanked on the west by the building of the Faculty of Education and Psychology and on the east by the majestic building of the Old Baroda College, now the Faculty of Arts.